-ICAR - INDIAN INSTITUTE OF RICE RESEARCH RAJENDRANAGAR, HYDERABAD - 500 030 Coordinated Entomology Trials, Kharif 2019 & Rabi 2019-20
+ICAR - INDIAN INSTITUTE OF RICE RESEARCH RAJENDRANAGAR, HYDERABAD - 500 030

+Coordinated Entomology Trials, Kharif 2020 & Rabi 2020 - 21

-Name of the Trial Integrated Pest Management (Special) Objective To validate IPM practices from a basket of options available and demonstrate to farmers the management of pests in a holistic way (including insects, diseases and weeds).
+Name of the Trial Objective Integrated Pest Management (Special) To validate IPM practices from a basket of options available and demonstrate to farmers the management of pests in a holistic way (including insects, diseases and weeds).
 Variety Local popular variety of the region Plot size Two blocks of not less than 1 acre for each block.
 Replications 5 replications.
-Divide each block into 5 equal sized units (each unit = one replication) Treatments Take 3-5 farmers in each centre/location, each farmer representing a replication with at least 1acre area/farmer as IPM plots.
-Farmers can be selected from same village or different villages Details of the treatments The package of practices to be followed in each block are given below:
+Divide each block into 5 equal sized units (each unit = one replication) Treatments Take 3-5 farmers in each centre/location, each farmer representing a replication with at least 1 acre area/farmer as IPM plots.
+Farmers can be selected from same village or different villages Details of the treatments The package of practices to be followed in each block is given below.
+These include only prophylactic measures.

-Details of treatments IPM block FP block
+Details of treatments IPM FP

 Nursery • Seed treatment with As per the local farmers

-Carbandezim @ 2 g for kg seed. practice.
+Carbandezim @ 2 g for kg practice.

-Soak these treated seed overnight
+seed.
+Soak these treated

-in 10 liter water and keep in gunny Please record the
+seed overnight in 10 liter Please record the

-bag for germination (see attached practices followed by
+water and keep in gunny practices followed by

-detailed instructions) farmers whenever you go
+bag for germination (see farmers whenever you go

+attached detailed for observation/visit.

+instructions)

-• Apply Carbofuran @ 1.1 kg for observation/visit.
+• Apply ^{\$} Carbofuran @

-a.i./ ha, 5 days before pulling
+1.1 kg a.i./ ha, 5 days

+before pulling seedlings

-seedlings from nursery for
+from nursery for

 transplantation.
-(In gall midge
+(In gall

-endemic areas)
+midge endemic areas)